 Most of us first heard of Cat Stevens with his break-through single “Wild World”.
 It was the first hit from his album Tea for the Tillerman.

 The album was released in November of 1970, and “Wild World” hit #11 in 1971.
 Cat Stevens (who was born Steven Georgiou in London in 1948) actually started his career in 1967.
 His debut album Matthew and Son did well in England, and the title track hit #2 there.
 He also wrote the hit by The Tremeloes, “Here Comes My Baby”, and “The First Cut Is The Deepest”, which many artists have recorded.
 He didn’t think his Greek name Georgiou would be very memorable, so he chose the stage name Cat Stevens…partly because a girlfriend said he had cat-like eyes.

 Tea for the Tillerman went on to sell over 3-million copies in the United States.
+It’s the kind of album you could drop the needle on and enjoy the whole thing.
 Many of its songs have become well-known over the years.

 Cat Stevens developed a unique style, sometimes punctuating his songs with staccato singing, and dramatic dynamics.
 But the main aspect of his songs is that they were well written, and hold up after all these years.
-In fact, 47 years later, his songs have been used in dozens of television shows like “This Is Us” and in dozens of movies like “Guardians of the Galaxy Vol. 2”.
-“This Is Us” featured “Where Do The Children Play”, “The Wind” and “Moonshadow”.
-“Galaxy” featured “Father And Son”.
+In fact, 47 years later, his songs have been used in dozens of television shows like “This Is Us”, and in many movies like “Guardians of the Galaxy Vol. 2”.
+“This Is Us” featured “Where Do The Children Play”, “The Wind” and “Moonshadow” (in 2022 they played “Father And Son”).
+“Guardians” featured “Father And Son”.